koheishingai/blog/_posts/2013-07-09-nitrous-for-mac.md

 ![Mac Console](/images/mac-console.png)

-Now that the IDE is open and we're SSH'ed in our box, let's change directories into our "workspace" folder.
+Now that the IDE is open and we're SSH'ed in our box, let's change directories into our `workspace` folder.
 Everything in this folder will sync to our Mac's filesystem so we can edit the files locally using SublimeText.

     $cd workspace